The variant is stripped.

 For most ethics applications, yes.
 GenomeIQ produces a structured risk manifest documenting your k-threshold, suppression counts, and methodology alignment to the NHMRC Genomic Data Framework.
 Most HRECs accept this in place of a narrative de-identification description.
 We recommend reviewing the manifest format with your HREC coordinator before submission.

-How does GenomeIQ handle data shared with Australian Genomics or similar consortiums?
+How does GenomeIQ handle data shared with genomics consortiums?

 Each consortium receives a policy-governed export.
 Your data-use agreement with the consortium is encoded as a GenomeIQ policy - specifying cohort criteria, permitted use, and k-threshold.
 The export is delivered with a signed manifest the consortium can reference for their own governance obligations.
 Raw files never leave your sequencing environment.

-We have a family study - pedigree relationships are essential to our research.
+We have a family study - relationships across individuals are essential.
 Does GenomeIQ handle this?

 Yes.
-GenomeIQ separates pedigree de-linking from pedigree destruction.
+GenomeIQ separates family-link suppression from family-link destruction.
 The exported dataset has family relationship identifiers removed.
-A pseudonymous pedigree map is retained under controlled conditions - accessible to authorised researchers for re-link under a separate data-access agreement.
+A pseudonymous link map is retained under controlled conditions - accessible to authorised researchers for re-link under a separate data-access agreement.
 Your collaborators get what they need; the raw family graph stays under your governance.

 How do we quantify re-identification risk for our ethics submission?